 The Eems Solar is a leading legal authority concerning the allocation of responsibility for stowage of cargo as between owners and charterers when such responsibility has been contractually shifted from one to the other .

-The case involves a claim for damaged steel coils and investigations revealed that the steel coils had shifted due to the absence of locking coils.
-Thus, it was sufficiently clear that bad stowage caused the damage.
+The case involves a claim for damaged steel coils wherein investigations revealed that the steel coils had shifted due to the absence of locking coils.
+Thus, it was sufficiently clear that bad stowage had caused the damage.

-The claimant, who was both charterer and receiver, as holder of the bill of lading, made a claim against the owners.
+The holder of the bill of lading ("BL") claimed against the owners.
 The charterparty was on Gencon 1994 terms, and the cargo was shipped under a Congenbill 1994 bill of lading.
-The Hague rules and the charterparty were both incorporated in the bill of lading.
+The Hague Rules and the charterparty were both incorporated into the bill of lading.

-The main issues in focus were whether owners had exercised due diligence in ensuring that the vessel was seaworthy and whether the owners had passed responsibility for stowage onto charterers.
+The main issues in focus were: a) whether owners had exercised due diligence in ensuring that the vessel was seaworthy;, b) whether the owners had passed contractual responsibility for stowage onto charterers; and c) if yes, then whether such responsibility was also passed to the shippers/cargo receivers by way of incorporation into the BL, even though the charterparty only named "charterers".

-The defendants, being the owners of the vessel, argued that they had successfully shifted the responsibility of stowage through cl.
-5a of the Gencon form 1994 .
+The defendants argued that the vessel was seaworthy, and that they had successfully shifted their contractual responsibility for stowage to charterers and cargo interests through cl.
+5a of the Gencon form 1994 as incorporated into the BL

-The court dismissed the claimant's case and ruled in favour of the shipowner.
+The court dismissed the claimant's case and ruled in favour of the defendant shipowner.

 With support from the established principles in The Jordan II , the court dismissed the claimant's arguments that The Hague Rules, art III, rule 2 should take precedence over contradictory contractual provisions.
-The court ruled that, provided that the intentions of the parties were sufficiently expressed in the contract.
-Art III, rule 2 is not meant as a provision superior to the agreements between the parties.
-Rule 2 is to be construed as a specification of the terms on which the service is be performed if that obligation is undertaken.
-In this instance clause 5 of the charterparty, which purported to shift the legal responsibility from the owner to charterers, was sufficiently clear and effective .
+The court ruled that, provided that the intentions of the parties were sufficiently expressed in the contract, Art III, rule 2 does not prevent the parties from allocating responsibility between themselves for carrying out and bearing responsibility for particular cargo operations.
+Rule 2 is to be construed as a specification of the terms on which the service is be performed if such obligation is undertaken.
+In this instance, clause 5 of the charterparty, which purported to shift the legal responsibility from the owner to charterers, was sufficiently clear and effective .

-It was concluded that the vessel was not unseaworthy and that any unseaworthiness was a result of a failure to properly stow the cargo, for which the charterer was liable .
+The Court concluded that the vessel was not unseaworthy, and that any unseaworthiness was a result of a failure to properly stow the cargo, for which the charterer was liable .
 Whilst the owner could still be held liable if it can be established that the bad stowage was caused by a "significant intervention" by the shipowner or their servants this was not the case in the matter at hand.
+(Interestingly, the Master and Chief Mate had prepared a stowage plan which also failed to provide for locking coils; the Court noted obiter that if it were proved the stevedores had relied on this plan in stowing the cargo, Owners would not have been able to avoid liability for bad stowage.)

-The Eems Solar has strengthened the contractual certainty with respect to allocation of responsibility in the charterparty.
-The judgement has made it clear that the court will adhere and give precedence to clear contractual provisions which diverge responsibility for cargo stowage from owners to charterers, even if the vessel was rendered unseaworthy due to bad stowage.
+The Eems Solar has strengthened the contractual certainty with respect to allocation of responsibility for cargo operations in charterparty terms.
+The Courts will adhere and give precedence to clear contractual provisions which transfer responsibility for cargo stowage from owners to charterers, even if the vessel was rendered unseaworthy due to bad stowage.
 The chain of causation could however be breached by significant intervention by the shipowner or his servant .

-From a practical and loss perspective, it is important that the parties' contract is in clear and unequivocal terms when distributing responsibility and that the charterparty is duly incorporated into the bills of lading.
+From a practical and loss perspective, it is important that the parties' contract contains clear and unequivocal terms when distributing responsibility for cargo operations and that the charterparty is properly incorporated into the bills of lading.

 Yuzhny Zavod Metall Profil LLC v Eems Beheerder BV (The Eems Solar) 2 Lloyd's Rep 487